-The Last Step button is used with the Step buttons and the <<>> buttons to change the length of the current pattern.
+The Last Step button is used with the Step buttons and the $\ll$ >> buttons to change the length of the current pattern.

-For a complete description of these features, see section 5.2.9.
+For a complete description of these features, see section [p.41].

-2.2.9 Save button
+1.2.9.
+Save button

 The Save button is used in conjunction with the Song, Bank and Pattern Mode buttons to preserve the patterns you have created.
-When your patterns have been saved to the internal memory then they will be loaded back into the memory when the DrumBrute is powered up.